openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 ### Using of ROI Tensors

-It is possible to re-use shared input by several models.
-You do not need to allocate separate input tensor for a model if it processes a ROI object located inside of already allocated input of a previous model.
-For instance, when the first model detects objects in a video frame (stored as input tensor) and the second model accepts detected bounding boxes (ROI inside of the frame) as input.
-In this case, it is allowed to re-use pre-allocated input tensor (used by the first model) by the second model and just crop ROI without allocation of new memory, using the `ov::Tensor` with passing of the `ov::Tensor` and the `ov::Coordinate` as parameters.
+It is possible to re-use shared input in several models.
+You do not need to allocate a separate input tensor for a model if it processes a ROI object located inside of an already allocated input of a previous model.
+For instance, when the first model detects objects in a video frame (stored as an input tensor) and the second model accepts detected bounding boxes (ROI inside of the frame) as input.
+In this case, it is allowed to re-use a pre-allocated input tensor (used by the first model) by the second model and just crop ROI without allocation of new memory, using `ov::Tensor` with passing `ov::Tensor` and `ov::Coordinate` as parameters.

 @sphinxtabset